cloudblog004/fantasticfoodies/content/en/posts/1032-steps-to-prepare-perfect-easy-garlic-herb-chicken.md

 - "Marinate, covered, for 4-48 hours."
 - "Pat a dab of EVOO on each breast, but be careful not to rub the spices off."
 - "Roast at 350° for approximately 40 minutes or until thermometer reaches 165°"
-- "Variations; Fresh herbs, rosemary, oregano, thyme, marjoram, parsley, basil, fresh garlic, white pepper, dehydrated &amp; chopped minced onions, lemon peel, other chicken parts, pork, beef, fish, veggies, zucchini, yellow squash, parmesean, asiago, herbs de provence,"
+- "Variations; Fresh herbs, rosemary, oregano, thyme, marjoram, parsley, basil, fresh garlic, white pepper, dehydrated & chopped minced onions, lemon peel, other chicken parts, pork, beef, fish, veggies, zucchini, yellow squash, parmesean, asiago, herbs de provence,"
 - "Ready to serve and ENJOY!"
 categories:
 - Recipe